 How to save money when hiring a car

 When it comes to saving money on car hire, there are a number of other things you might want to consider:

-• Children’s seats: Many airlines allow you to take children’s seats free of charge on the plane.
-And even if your airline does charge a small fee, it’s usually less than what you’ll pay to hire one.
+Many airlines allow you to take children’s car seats free of charge on the plane.
+Even if your airline does charge a small fee, it’s usually less than what you’ll pay to hire one.

-• Pick-up/drop-off location: Most people pick up and drop off their hire car from the same location.
+Most people pick up and drop off their hire cars from the same location.
 However, if you decide to drop off the vehicle at a different location you could be charged extra.

 What’s the impact of Brexit on driving in the EU?